 English lavender will not tolerate humidity, while other varieties can grow in mild humid conditions.
-Keep it out of strong winds, but ensure it gets good air circulation.
+Keep lavender out of strong winds, but ensure it gets good air circulation.

 In Australia, lavender will grow best in Zones 4 to 6.
 But you can propagate lavender anywhere so long as you give it the proper care — or even grow your lavender from cuttings indoors!

-It’s important to propagate lavender in well draining soil that’s slightly alkaline.
+It’s important to propagate lavender in well-draining soil that’s slightly alkaline.
 Do not grow lavender plants in clay soil, since too much moisture could cause root rot.

 Best Species For Propagating Lavender

-How To Propagate Lavender From Cuttings
+How To Propagate Lavender from Cuttings

 - Small container